turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 * `==` is a _question_.
 It means "is the thing on the right equal to the thing on the left?" -- it's _asking_, not _telling_

 You can also combine conditional statements using logical operators.
 The most common are known as "logical and" and "logical or".
-In Ruby you can write a "logical and" with double ampersands like this: `&&`.
-You can write a "logical or" with double pipes like this: `||`.
+In Ruby, you can write a "logical and" with double ampersands, like this: `&&`.
+You can write a "logical or" with double pipes, like this: `||`.

 ## 10. Nil & Nothingness